 To support this, the WHO has developed a Fair Allocation Framework for COVID-19 to provide guidance and recommendations on which priority groups should be vaccinated first, subject to recommendations and guidance on specific vaccine candidates from the WHO’s Strategic Advisory Group of Experts (SAGE) on Immunization.
 The Framework identifies three groups of people as highest risk who should get priority access to COVID-19 vaccines: frontline health and social care workers; people over the age of 65; and people under 65 who have underlying health conditions.

 Since frontline health and social care workers are not just at risk of being infected but also pose a higher risk of transmitting the virus, it recommends they are initially prioritised.
-With demand for COVID-19 vaccines likely to outstrip supply, at least initially, it estimates that if COVID-19 vaccines are equally distributed to countries and territories until all have enough to protect 3% of their population, this should be sufficient to protect every health and social care worker on the planet.
-Then as availability increases through 2021 and beyond, distribution should continue equally until all countries have enough to protect 20% of their population, which should cover all high-risk groups prioritised in most countries and territories.
+With demand for COVID-19 vaccines likely to outstrip supply, at least initially, it estimates that if COVID-19 vaccines are equally distributed to countries and territories until all have enough to protect at least 3% of their population in the first half of 2021, this should be sufficient to protect every health and social care worker on the planet.
+Then as availability increases through 2021 and beyond, distribution should continue equally until all countries have enough to protect at least 20% of their population, which should cover all high-risk groups prioritised in most countries and territories.
 The only exception is those countries and territories that have opted to receive fewer doses than the amount required to cover 20% of their population.